awsdocs/aws-codeartifact-user-guide/doc_source/repo-policies.md

 }
 ```

 Because the policy is evaluated only for operations against the repository that it's attached to, you don't need to specify a resource\.
 Because the resource is implied, you can set the `Resource` to `*`\.
+In order for a package manager to download a package from this repository, a domain policy for cross\-account access will also need to be created\.
+The domain policy must grant at least `codeartifact:GetAuthorizationToken` and `sts:GetServiceBearerToken` permissions to the principal\.
+For an example of a full domain policy for granting cross\-account access, see this [Domain policy example](domain-policies.md#domain-policy-example)\.

 **Note**
 The `codeartifact:ReadFromRepository` action can only be used on a repository resource\.
 You cannot put a package's Amazon Resource Name \(ARN\) as a resource with `codeartifact:ReadFromRepository` as the action to allow read access to a subset of packages in a repository\.
 A given principal can either read all the packages in a repository or none of them\.